TharunDharmaraj/Wallpaperly-1k-HD-Android-Wallpapers/README.md

 - **Settings:** Wallpaperly has additional settings to enhance your User Experience.
 - **Pull to Refresh:** Stay up-to-date with the latest wallpapers by pulling down to refresh the app.
 - **Firebase Storage Integration:** Retrieve wallpapers seamlessly from Firebase Storage.
-- **Cache for Faster Access:** Store images in cache for faster loading times.
+- **Image Caching for Faster Access:** Store images in cache for faster loading times.
 - **Requires Internet Connection:** Wallpaperly requires an active internet connection for fetching wallpapers.

 ---